Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Star Trek Opening Titles, 1966

-Cue the music and get out the tribbles, Trekkers or Trekkies!
+Cue the music and feed the tribbles, Trekkers or Trekkies!
 Star Trek, created by Gene Roddenberry debuted on September 8, 1966, and aired for three seasons on NBC.
 Apart from emulating the occasional kilt-wearing Chief Engineer Montgomery Scott, uniform-wearing fans finally have a tartan of their own!
 STARFLEET, The International Star Trek Fan Association was founded in 1974 and is the oldest Star Trek Fan Club in existence.
 Colours chosen for this tartan are: Dark Blue for wisdom, stability & unity; Light Blue representing the Science Division & peace; Yellow for the Command division and joy and happiness; and Dark Red to pay homage to both the Engineering Division and representing leadership, courage, and love.
 Whether you're an original series purist or a fan of the many subsequent adaptations, "Live long and prosper"!
 And do it in tartan style. 🖖

 The iconic television series, Star Trek, premiered on September 8th, 1966, to become one of the most influential franchises of all time.